What to include in a Request for Proposal (RFP) for software development outsourcing? All the necessary aspects are covered in detail in this article.

 An RFP template is an essential document in the procurement process and often follows the Request For Information – the RFI.

-It introduces a new project that needs to be completed and requests bids from suppliers to compete for the project.
-Its goal is to help you select the best vendor for your project.
+It introduces a new project that needs to be completed and requests bids from suppliers to compete for it.
+Its goal is to help you select the best vendor for the job you want to do.

 In an RFP document you should introduce your company and provide a detailed description of your requirements and expectations which will become the project’s baseline.
 It is also important for potential vendors to know what terms and details they will have to meet and adhere to.